-- Avoid asking questions that regard your chances of gaining admission
+- Avoid asking questions that regard your chances of gaining admission.

-- Don’t ask questions of which the answers can be easily found online or through basic research
+- Don’t ask questions of which the answers can be easily found online or through basic research.

 In short, keep your answers and behavior professional.
 If your interviewer has experience at the school, you can ask them about their reasons for choosing the school.
 Avoid getting too personal and choose appropriate topics to discuss.

-Example answers to answer admission interview questions
+Example answers to admission interview questions

-Below you will find some example answers questions that might be asked during an admission interview.
+Below you will find some example answers to questions that might be asked during an admission interview.
 However, these are ‘general’ examples.
 Do not forget to structure your own answers in a way that includes enough information about you.

 This question gives you the opportunity to give a brief and concise overview of your personality, background, experience, and accomplishments.
 Try to relate your answer to the specific school or the program that you’re applying for.
-Talk about your work experience, accomplishments, and career goals
+Talk about your work experience, accomplishments, and career goals.

-Tell the interviewer the reasons on why the school and its programs are ideal for you.
+Tell the interviewer the reasons why the school and its programs are ideal for you.
 Go into detail and describe your motivation to get a degree from that specific school and how it will help you reach your career goals.
 Talk about elements such as the location, faculty, curriculum, but also the culture associated with the school.
 Discuss aspects that make the school or the program that you’re interested in unique and why this is the case.

 This is a general example of an answer.
 Make sure to tailor your answer as much as needed to convince the interviewer.
 The more unique characteristics you mention, the better.
 This is a general example answer:

-‘The facilities at this university are unparalleled and because I intend to pursue a career in finance, for me, this university is the holy grail of education.
+‘The facilities at this university are unparalleled, and because I intend to pursue a career in finance, for me, this university is the holy grail of education.
 The school offers technical and intellectual resources that will provide me with the right education to start my career off right.
 Also, I want to study at a reputed university.
 This university has become of the best in the country.
 It has top professors in my field of study, and the university is located in the middle of a historic city.
 Furthermore, the renowned international relations program that the university offers appeals very much to me and would give me the chance to study at top schools abroad.
 Given the reputation and history of the university, I would be very excited to get an opportunity to attend such a reputable institution.’